rundeck/rundeck/docs/en/administration/08-ssh.md

 % SSH

-Rundeck by default uses [SSH] for remote execution.
+Rundeck includes a built-in plugin for [SSH].
 You do _not_ need to have root account access on either the server or the remote hosts.